The short answer

 Recommended brands:

-- Voyagers K9 Apparel (Tripawd Coat) — custom-sized for Dobermans, excellent belly coverage, made-in-Canada. $90–$180.
-Highly recommended for narrow-bodied Dobermans
+- Voyagers K9 Apparel (Tripawd Coat): custom-sized for Dobermans, excellent belly coverage, made in Canada. $90 to $180.
+Strong choice for narrow-bodied dogs.

-- Chilly Dogs Great White North — Canadian-made, designed for Calgary-Edmonton-Saskatoon climate.
-Doberman-friendly fit. $130–$220
+- Chilly Dogs Great White North: Canadian made, designed for prairie winters.
+Doberman-friendly fit. $130 to $220.

-- Ruffwear Powder Hound — quality winter coat, less Doberman-specific fit but adequate. $130–$170
+- Ruffwear Powder Hound: quality winter coat, less Doberman-specific fit but adequate. $130 to $170.

-- Canada Pooch — moderate insulation, fashion-focused.
-Adequate for mild winter days, insufficient for -25°C+
+- Canada Pooch: moderate insulation, fashion-focused.
+Fine for mild days, not enough for -25°C+.

 What NOT to buy: cheap fashion coats without belly coverage, jackets sized for short-bodied breeds, fleece-only sweaters for sub -10°C, wool coats that absorb moisture.

-Layering for extreme cold: combine fleece base layer + insulated outer coat for -25°C+ days.
-Doubles cost but Calgary Dobermans benefit during chinook-cold-snap cycles.
+Layering for extreme cold: combine a fleece base layer with an insulated outer coat for -25°C+ days.
+It doubles the cost, but Calgary Dobermans benefit during chinook cold-snap cycles.

 Boots for narrow Doberman paws